History of Tyre, Lebanon: Roman period (64 BC – 395 AD)

-In the early second century CE, Emperor Hadrian, who visited the cities of the East around 130 CE, conferred the title of Metropolis on Tyre: "great city" mother of other cities.
-This status was of "utmost importance", as it settled the ancient rivalry with Sidon in Tyre's favour - for the time being.
+In the early second century AD Emperor Hadrian, who visited the cities of the East around 130 AD, conferred the title of Metropolis on Tyre: "great city", mother of other cities.
+This status was of "utmost importance", as it settled the ancient rivalry with Sidon in Tyre's favour – for the time being.
 According to the Suda encyclopedia, the orator Paulus of Tyre, who served as an ambassador to the Imperial court in Rome, played the main role in securing this prestigious title.
 Hadrian also allowed Tyre to mint its own coins.

 Subsequently, the famous Triumphal Arch and the Tyre Hippodrome, one of the largest hippodromes in the world (480m long and 160m wide), were constructed.
 The amphitheater for the horse-racetrack could host some 30,000 spectators.
 An aqueduct of about 5 km length was built to supply the city with water from the Ras Al Ain basins in the South.

-In the middle of the second century, the cartographer Marinus of Tyre became the founder of mathematical geography, paving the way for Claudius Ptolemy's Geography.
-Other famous scholars from Roman Tyre include the pre-eminent jurist Ulpian, as well as the philosophers Maximus of Tyre and Porphyry of Tyre.
+In the middle of the second century, the cartographer Marinus of Tyre became the founder of mathematical geography.
+Other famous scholars from Roman Tyre include the jurist Ulpian, as well as the philosophers Maximus of Tyre and Porphyry of Tyre.

-When in 193 CE Septimius Severus and Pescennius Niger competed against each other for the throne of Rome, Tyre sided with Severus, who was born in Tyre's former colony Leptis Magna.
+When in 193 AD Septimius Severus and Pescennius Niger competed against each other for the throne of Rome, Tyre sided with Severus, who was born in Tyre's former colony Leptis Magna.
 Niger's troops in retaliation looted Tyre and killed many of its inhabitants.
 Yet after the defeat of his rival, Severus rewarded Tyre's loyalty with the status of a Colony, which enabled the city to regain some of its wealth as it granted Tyrians Roman citizenship, with the same rights as Romans themselves.
-In 198 CE Tyre became the capital of the province Syria Phoenice.
+In 198 AD Tyre became the capital of the province Syria Phoenice.